 Students in this course will engage in a critical examination of a number of contemporary seminal ideas central to the human experience of both Eastern and Western thinkers.
-Students will

-LGS130/BIT130,LGS133/BIT133,LGS135/BIT135LGS13h/BrtridayLtbenwuitengsaafLtbenesomBior13birdsersimBhe137) orhistory of ideas.
-The three will be announcethe fourth before pre-registration each semester and will requisite vary from semester to semester, so the coursest will never be the same.
-Students will explore the ideas in the course for internal consistency tand of for the historical contexts in which they arose as well as the actual consequences those ideas factore in had in human affairs. which the Credits 3 student Prerequisites interns.
-A ENL101and a previous philosophy course 3.0 grade Semester Offered point Varies average is Notes required.
+Students will study the writings of three major thinkers in the history of ideas.
+The three will be announced before pre-registration each semester and will vary from semester to semester, so the course will never be the same.
+Students will explore the ideas in the course for internal consistency and for the historical contexts in which they arose, as well as the actual consequences those ideas have had in human affairs.